-It should also be considered that the damage is not only taken by Pemex but also by the public treasury On the other hand, operating income decreased by 192.5% in the case of exploration and production, and the company as a whole had a reduction of 155.6%.
-In part, the difference is explained by the fact that other as said segment of the company contributes to a lesser extent.
+It should also be considered that the damage is not only taken by Pemex but also by the public treasury as said segment of the company contributes to a lesser extent.
 In addition, the federal government made the governmental decision to reduce the tax burden on Pemex.
 Thus, the payment of taxes and duties in the second quarter of 2019 was 79 billion pesos, which was reduced to only 11 billion in 2020: -85.9% in real terms.